tobiaswaldvogel/selinux-policy/doc/netport.md

 seinfo policy.31 -x --portcon 50000
 sesearch policy.31 -A -t myephemeral.netport
 ```
-A comphrensive collection of macros is now available to facilitate
+A comprehensive collection of macros is now available to facilitate
 access to network ports associated with the `myephemeral.netport` port
 type: